Marconiusiii/BurtBaccarat/README.md

 After launching the game, you'll be prompted to set up your initial bankroll.
 Type in a number and hit Enter to get going.

 You'll be prompted to make a bet with the "Player, Banker, Tie, or Side Bet?" prompt.
 You can bet on any or all of the bets and you are not restricted to just one.
+You may also just type 'x' and hit Enter without entering any bets to burn through a hand.
 Here are the betting commands you can use at this prompt:
 * Player Bet - type 'p' and hit Enter
 * Banker Bet - type 'b' and hit Enter
 * Tie Bet - type 't' and hit Enter